sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 > [svelte/compiler](/docs/svelte-compiler) is under **Compiler and API** section

-And worry not, all the links from the older website will be redirected to the correct page.
+We've also taken extra care to ensure that all the links from the old website will be redirected to the correct new page.

 ## Search